New bounds of extended energy of a graph: Abstract

 \section{Abstract}

-Extended adjacency matrix of a graph with $n$ vertices is a real symmetric marix of order $n\times n$ whose $(i,j)$-th entry is the average of the ratio of the degree of the vertex $i$ to that of the vertex $j$ and its reciprocal when $i,j$ are adjacent, and zero otherwise.
-Aggregate of absolute eigenvalues of the extended adjacency matrix is termed as the extended energy.
+The extended adjacency matrix of a graph with $n$ vertices is a real symmetric matrix of order $n\times n$ whose $(i,j)$-th entry is the average of the ratio of the degree of the vertex $i$ to that of the vertex $j$ and its reciprocal when $i,j$ are adjacent and zero otherwise.
+The aggregate of absolute eigenvalues of the extended adjacency matrix is termed the extended energy.

-In this paper, the concept of extended vertex energy is introduced and some bounds of extended vertex energy are obtained.
-From there, we obtain some new upper bounds of the extended energy of a graph.
-Next, we obtain two inequalities which relate the extended energy with the ordinary graph energy.
-One of those inequalities resolves a conjecture which states that for every graph, ordinary energy can never exceed the extended energy.
-Using the relationships of extended energy and ordinary energy, we obtain new bounds of extended energy involving the order, size, largest and smallest degree of the graph.
-We show that these new bounds are improvements of some existing bounds.
-Finally, some improved bounds of Nordhaus-Gaddum-type are also found.
+In this paper, the concept of extended vertex energy is introduced, and some bounds of extended vertex energy are obtained.
+From there, we establish some new upper bounds of the extended energy of a graph involving order, size, largest, and smallest degree.
+We show that those are improvements of some existing bounds.
+Through direct manipulation, we have also established some more upper and lower bounds of extended energy, which are either better or incomparable with the existing bounds.
+Finally, some improved bounds of Nordhaus-Gaddum-type are found.

 MSC (2020): 05C50, 05C07.

 \textit{Keywords.} Extended energy; extended vertex energy; Nordhaus-Gaddum-type bound.